Electrical resistivity and conductivity: Resistivity-density product

 Silver, although it is the least resistive metal known, has a high density and performs similarly to copper by this measure, but is much more expensive.
-Calcium and the alkali metals have the best resistivity-density products, but are rarely used for conductors due to their high reactivity with water and oxygen (and lack of physical strength).
+Calcium and the alkali metals have the best resistivity-density products, but are rarely used for conductors due to their high reactivity with water and oxygen, and lack of physical strength.
 Aluminium is far more stable.
-Toxicity excludes the choice of beryllium.
-(Pure beryllium is also brittle.)
+Toxicity excludes the choice of beryllium; pure beryllium is also brittle.
 Thus, aluminium is usually the metal of choice when the weight or cost of a conductor is the driving consideration.

+History

+John Walsh and the conductivity of a vacuum

+In a 1774 letter to Dutch-born British scientist Jan Ingenhousz, Benjamin Franklin relates an experiment by another British scientist, John Walsh, that purportedly showed this astonishing fact: Although rarified air conducts electricity better than common air, a vacuum does not conduct electricity at all.

+However, to this statement a note (based on modern knowledge) was added by the editors—at the American Philosophical Society and Yale University—of the webpage hosting the letter:

+Barlow's law was published in 1825.

+Ohm's law was published in 1827.

+Both were empirical fits to measured data.

+The first scientific explanation of why electrons behave in this way is the Drude model, first proposed in 1900.